gvwilson/sensibleadventures/nardica/nardica.md

 Iffy hesitated,
 then put out her own hand to shake his.
-"Fifth Kwan.
-Pleased to meet you too."
+"Fifth of Ang Kwan, but call me Iffy.
+I'm pleased to meet you too."

 ## Chapter 2